Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 • The high rate of sonotrode wear and tear.

-• Difficult to machine deep holes as the abrasive particles can not even reach extreme end of the hole.
+• Difficult to machine deep holes as the abrasive particles can not even reach the end of the hole.

 • Ultrasonic machining is limited to machining small holes and cuts.